How to become

 Apprenticeship

-This may take up to 3 years to complete.
+This can take around 3 years to complete.
 You'll do on-the-job training and spend time with a college or training provider.

 Entry requirements